-Give a fresh start for financial freedom through bankruptcy
+Bankruptcy provides a fresh start for financial independence

 In days long past the word “bankruptcy” had such a stigma attached to it that the average person or family could run the risk of being thought of as a pariah, ostracized by family and friends, excommunicated by their places of worship, even attacked by the very creditors that they needed protection from.

 Thankfully, today the perception of bankruptcy is very different.
 Our modern society is so dependent on the availability of credit to make both major and minor purchases that bankruptcy has become an everyday occurrence, with filings being from every rung of the social and economic ladder.
 Whether your personal perception of someone or some business entity filing for a bankruptcy is a positive one or a negative one, the reality is that for the foreseeable future, bankruptcy is here to stay.